minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 ### Objectives

--    Learn how to use Oracle Edition-Based Redefinition to enables online application upgrade with uninterrupted availability of the application.
+-    Learn how to use Oracle Database Edition-Based Redefinition to enable online application upgrade with uninterrupted availability of the application.

 ### Scenario

 The standard sample schema HR has an EMPLOYEES table.
-We’ll pretend that this table has historically been part of a U.S. based company’s application, so the phone numbers are stored in a format that a U.S. based company would recognize easily.
+We’ll pretend that this table has historically been part of an U.S. based company’s application, so the phone numbers are stored in a format that a U.S. based company would recognize easily.
 U.S. phone numbers are stored with just an area code and then the seven-digit number, such as 650.507.9876.
 International numbers are stored in a format that has the U.S. “escape” code (for dialing an international number), followed by the country code and then the phone number, for example:  011.44.1644.429262.

 Now the company grown to be a global company.
 It's need change how it stores phone numbers in order to adhere to the standards .
-It will now store and display all numbers in two fields: a country code field and a phone number field.
-So for example, using two sample phone numbers, the before and after storage will be as follows:
+It will store and display all phone numbers in two fields: a country code field and a phone number field.
+For example, using two sample phone numbers, the before and after storage will be as follows:

 | **Before**         | **After**    |              |
 | ------------------ | ------------ | ------------ |